-Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
+Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity be disclosed in this management letter.
 The official title of the entity is Canoe Creek Charter Academy, which is a division of The Foundation for Osceola Education, Inc. ("Charterholder"), which is a component unit of the School District of Osceola County.